nbe95/nc2ldap/README.md

 effort put into extra layers of data security, authentication, TLS etc. Do not publish any part of this service to the outside world.

-> :bulb: If you're using a Fritzbox as SIP server and your phone is not smart enough (like mine) to actively look up an incoming caller, you may consider synchronizing your Nextcloud contacts to a dedicated Fritzbox phonebook as well.
+> :information_source: If you're using a Fritzbox as SIP server and your phone is not smart enough (like mine) to actively look up an incoming caller, you may consider synchronizing your Nextcloud contacts to a dedicated Fritzbox phonebook as well.
 Then, the Fritzbox itself will recognize any known caller number and support the name of the caller directly to the phone via SIP protocol - genius!

 ## Prerequisites